 So for now, all I feel certain of is that Chase Merritt is innocent.

 And the McStays still don’t have justice.
-In fact, it’s even worse than that, no one now, (aside from, perhaps a thorough appellate attorney) is even going to look for the real killers.
+In fact, it’s even worse than that, no one now, (aside from, perhaps a thorough habeas attorney) is even going to look for the real killers.
 And the DNA that was so carefully mined by the defense-DNA profile generated by True Allele-has yet to be placed into CODIS.
 Even if you believe Merritt is guilty, this seems like a no-brainer.
 Get the DNA into the system.
 Maybe it will identify an accomplice.
 Maybe myself and others who believe in Merritt’s innocence will be proven wrong with actual evidence.

 For now, I hope Merritt is vindicated soon enough that he can salvage some remnants of his life.